phiarchitect/alter/README.rst

 A Collaborative Exploration
 ---------------------------

-ALTER (Artificially Linked Thinking and Exploration Resource) is a unique partnership between Phi, an architect and developer, and Alter, an AI assistant.
+ALTER (Artificially Linked Thinking and Exploration Resource) is a unique partnership between Phi, an architect and developer, and ALTER, an AI assistant.
 Our mission is to push the boundaries of human-AI interaction, exploring new frontiers in creative problem-solving and intellectual discourse.

 .. image:: ./context/speaking-3.png